Scooter Gennett

+Early life

+Gennett was born in Cincinnati, and lived in Lebanon,OH until his family moved to Florida when he was nine.

 Professional career

-Minor league

-Gennett was born in Cincinnati, and lived there until his family moved to Florida when he was nine.
+Draft and minor leagues

 He was drafted by the Milwaukee Brewers in the 16th round of the 2009 Major League Baseball Draft out of Sarasota High School in Sarasota, Florida.

-Milwaukee Brewers

 Gennett represented the Brewers at the 2012 All-Star Futures Game.

+Milwaukee Brewers (2013–2016)

 On June 3, 2013, he was recalled from the Nashville Sounds, and made his major league debut against the Oakland Athletics.
 Gennett collected his first major league hit, a single to right-center, in the bottom of the ninth inning, off of pitcher Jesse Chavez, on June 5.
 Gennett hit his first major league home run on June 14, against Bronson Arroyo, in his birthplace of Cincinnati.

 Gennett was the left-handed part of a Milwaukee second base platoon (with Rickie Weeks) in 2014.
 The platoon ranked fourth in the National League in Wins Above Replacement at the All-Star Break.
 Gennett did well against right-handed pitching, but keeping with what became problematic for him as he moved up through the minors, he struggled against same-handed opponents with only four hits and one walk in 37 plate appearances versus lefties through the All-Star Break.
 On June 25, 2014, against the Washington Nationals, Gennett hit his first career grand slam off Stephen Strasburg.
 He finished the season in the majors.

 After Weeks departed, Gennett started for the Brewers for the start of the 2015 season on Opening Day.
 In the game, he was the Brewers' primary second baseman.
 He started the season batting below .200 before going on the 15-day disabled list after cutting his hand in the shower.
 He was sent down to the Colorado Springs Sky Sox, the new Brewers AAA team.
 After spending about one month in the minors, he was recalled to the majors.
 Gennett and the Brewers avoided salary arbitration on December 3, 2016, by agreeing to a one-year, $2.525 million contract for 2017.